A classic reborn in the heart of Tokyo

 Guided by the belief that understanding the past is essential to shaping the future, the design celebrates the building’s iconic bones and weaves in references to Shinjuku’s cultural energy.
 The result is a hotel that feels both familiar and newly alive.

-Shinjuku Station, the busiest railway hub in the world, provided a powerful point of inspiration.
-Its constant movement and cadence informed the introduction of a central clock tower, conceived as the heartbeat of the lobby lounge.
-Integrated into the existing structure, the clock is framed by panelling and a bespoke bar, anchoring the space and drawing the eye.
+Shinjuku Station, the busiest railway hub in the world, became a key source of inspiration.
+Its constant movement and rhythmic cadence informed the introduction of a central clock tower, conceived as the heartbeat of the lobby lounge.
+Carefully integrated within the existing structure, the clock is framed by refined panelling and a bespoke bar, anchoring the space and naturally drawing the eye.

 Cross Roads All-Day Dining